numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

   and are too easy to shoot yourself in the foot with.

+..
+S: consider `np.dtypes`.

 Related Work
 ------------

-A clear split between public and private API was fairly recently done in SciPy for 1.8.0 (2021), see `tracking issue scipy#14360 <https://github.com/scipy/scipy/issues/14360>`__).
+A clear split between public and private API was recently established as part of SciPy 1.8.0 (2021), see `tracking issue scipy#14360 <https://github.com/scipy/scipy/issues/14360>`__.
-The results of that were beneficial, and the impact relatively modest.
+The results were beneficial, and the impact on users relatively modest.

 Implementation